MonishAkram123/json_mock/README.md

 added/modified/deleted, the store.json file gets updated.

 ### APIs
-all APIs are provided below (change host address with correct endpoint).
+all APIs are provided below.
+Currently the app is deployed on: `https://floating-journey-81829.herokuapp.com` to use the APIs, replace {{HOST_ADDR}} with the host provided.
 #### get all entities
 Get all entities for an entity_type